spaxore/cybersecurity-engineering-portfolio/09-cloud-security-monitoring-governance-lab/README.md

 Objective
 This project provides a local snapshot auditor for a Kubernetes security architecture.
 It collects selected platform resources, normalizes them into a portable snapshot, evaluates explicit governance controls, compares the current state with an approved baseline, and reports configuration drift.

-The project focuses on cloud-security governance and configuration assurance.
-It is intentionally not a SOC project: it does not implement alert triage, incident queues, or incident-response workflows.

 Architecture
 Local Kubernetes platform